 There are currently no tests specifically to diagnose multiple sclerosis (MS).
-However, a range of assessments can help doctors identify and monitor the condition and rule out other causes of symptoms.
+However, scans, blood tests, and other assessments can help identify and monitor the condition and rule out other causes of symptoms.

 Doctors use several strategies to check whether a person’s symptoms meet the criteria for an MS diagnosis.
 Before making a diagnosis, a doctor needs to exclude the possibility of other conditions.
 To do this, they may use MRIs, blood tests, and spinal fluid analysis.

 When a person has MS, their immune system attacks myelin, which covers and protects the nerve cells.
 When the myelin has become damaged, scar tissue — or sclerosis — develops.
 This then interrupts the nerve’s ability to send and receive messages.

 For some people, treating MS can help manage the condition and slow the progression of symptoms.
 For this reason, it is advisable to seek diagnosis as early as possible.

 In this article, we look at the various strategies a doctor might use to diagnose MS.

 When diagnosing MS, a doctor will consider factors known as dissemination in space (DIS) and dissemination in time (DIT).

 DIS focuses on the parts of the body that MS has affected, and DIT charts the progression of the condition over time.

 For DIS, doctors will look at an MRI scan for at least two different lesions that are characteristic of MS, or one lesion and one clinical attack affecting a different part of the central nervous system.

 For DIT, they will look for evidence of one of the following: